-(c) Membership in an ACOEM component society.
-Where one does not exist, the member may join an adjacent component or be classified as a direct member of ACOEM.
+Membership in an ACOEM component society.
+Where one does not exist, the member may join an adjacent component.

-(i) Receipt of the degree of doctor of medicine or doctor of osteopathic medicine from a medical school located in the United States or Canada (or equivalent credentials, acceptable to the Board of Directors, from a foreign medical school).
+Receipt of the degree of Doctor of Medicine or Doctor of Osteopathic Medicine from a medical school located in the United States or Canada (or equivalent credentials, acceptable to the Board of Directors, from a foreign medical school).

-(iii) Maintenance of an unencumbered license to practice medicine and if the member does not, he or she must state the reason why (e.g., full-time faculty appointment, research work exclusively), with their application being reviewed and recommended for approval by the Membership Committee or its designee, on a case by case basis.
-Retired members do not need to comply with this section.
+Maintenance of an unencumbered license to practice medicine and if the member does not, he or she must state the reason why (e.g., full-time faculty appointment, research work exclusively, retired), with their application being reviewed and recommended for approval by the Membership Committee or its designee, on a case-by-case basis.

-The membership of the College shall consist of the following eight (8) classes: Fellow, Master, Active, Retired, Student/Resident, Associate, Affiliate, and Honorary.
+The membership of the College shall consist of the following classes: Fellow, Active, Retired, Student, Resident, Associate, and Honorary.

 In addition to those requirements set forth elsewhere in these bylaws, the eligibility requirements for the members of each class of membership shall be as follows: